ProjectQ-Framework/ProjectQ/README.rst

 ProjectQ is an open source effort for quantum computing.

-The first version (v0.1) features a compilation framework capable of targeting various types of hardware, a high-performance quantum computer simulator with emulation capabilities, and various compiler plug-ins.
+It features a compilation framework capable of targeting various types of hardware, a high-performance quantum computer simulator with emulation capabilities, and various compiler plug-ins.
 This allows users to